scripterpan/scripterpan/ESP-Template/Readme.md

 # Welcome to My Roblox ESP Template!

-Check out [Example](https://github.com/scripterpan/scripterpan/blob/main/ESP-Template/Example.lua) for tutorials!
+Check out [Example](https://github.com/scripterpan/scripterpan/blob/main/ESP-Template/Example.lua) for the esp example!

-### Copy this script to use it!
-Also check out the tutorial!
+### Copy this script to use it! (if you're lazy to go to example lol) Also check out the tutorial!

 ```lua